glg/.github/.github/PULL_REQUEST_TEMPLATE/production_deploy.md

 * Notify the appropriate audiences of the change and the timing of deployment.

-* Notify the Helpdesk this deployment and it's timing.
+* Notify the Helpdesk this deployment and its timing.

 * List any known security impacts or risks associated with this change.